 I’m asked almost everyday by some concerned parent whether their child is sleeping enough or too much.
-That’s not a simple answer and varies from child to child and even from day to day.
+That’s not a simple answer and sleep needs vary from child to child and even from day to day.

 For instance, if a child has just learned to walk she will often get more sleep because she’s getting a lot more physical activity than she did just before she began walking.
 When a child first learns to walk, she toddles from place to place trying out her new skills with a new burst of energy.
 (Note: don’t put your video camera away after she’s taken those monumental first steps!
 There are some never-to-be-repeated times right around the corner.)

 But back to the question, how much sleep does my baby need?
-I have general guidelines for the range of normal amount of sleep needed for each age.
-Keep in mind, this is a general guideline:
+I have general guidelines for the range of normal amount of sleep needed for each age:

 Average Number of Hours of Sleep Needed